abithach/MyQuizGenerator/README.md

 Head over to http://localhost:5000/ to access the app

-## To run the QuizGenerator.pynb file, follow these steps:
+## To run the QuizGenerator.ipynb file, follow these steps:

 ### Step 1: Set Up Jupyter Notebook Environment
 Install Jupyter Notebook: If you haven't already installed it, open a terminal and use the following command: